-Protects the kidneys from harmful effects caused by a cancer medicine called cisplatin.
-Also protects the saliva glands during some types of radiation therapy.
+Protects the kidneys from harmful effects caused by cisplatin and protects the saliva glands during radiation therapy.

 When This Medicine Should Not Be Used